jeffjl74/ACT_Adder/README.md

 The plugin must be manually downloaded and installed.
 The steps you will be taking are:
+* __If you are updating from a previous version__, it is easiest to just use File Explorer to delete the previous `Adder.cs` file (while ACT is not running).
 * Download the file from the Releases page.
   * You will need to leave this instructions page to do so.
 * Install the downloaded file in ACT.